Pilot union at Horizon Air blames management for ‘deteriorated’ safety programs, highlighting distrustful relations

 “FOQA is critical to our safety program,” Egan wrote.
 “We have never, and will never, take punitive action against a pilot due to FOQA identified events.”

-Another Alaska Airlines pilot wrote to the Times after Thursday’s story expressing concern about how the rapid expansion of the U.S. airline industry has resulted in an influx of new, less-experienced pilots at regional airlines across the country.
+Another Alaska Airlines pilot wrote to The Times after Thursday’s story expressing concern about how the rapid expansion of the U.S. airline industry has resulted in an influx of new, less-experienced pilots at regional airlines across the country.
 He called it “a ticking time bomb.”

 “I fear we are getting dangerously close to seeing accidents involving regional airlines caused by a combination of lack of experience and complacency,” he wrote.